Nagasaki Crabapple Bonsai Tree Care

 Bonsai Style: You can use any style except for broom, cascade, and formal upright.

-Fertilizing: Feed with well balanced bonsai fertilizer every two weeks after the blooming is over.
+Fertilizing: Feed with well-balanced bonsai fertilizer every two weeks after the blooming is over.
 Continue feeding until the end of the summer.

 Repotting: This needs to be repotted every year in the late winter or early spring before buds develop.
 Sargent Crabapple soil with good drainage.
 Regular bonsai soil mix will work fine.